email: roadarch@outlook.com

 The Red Barn was established as an antiques store in 1958.
 In the early 1960s, the store was converted into a bar and this sign was built by YESCO.
 The bar closed in 1988.
 When the bar was destroyed by fire, the sign was saved.
 It was restored and put on display here in 2000.
 These photos are from 2006.
 The sign was later moved into storage.
 In 2017, the sign was temporarily installed on Las Vegas Blvd.
 The Red Barn sign is now on display at the Neon Museum.

 The Flame restaurant opened in 1961.
 It had a Western theme and was located directly across from the Silver Slipper.
 The restaurant's two, very similar signs were built by YESCO.
 The flames were rapidly lit in sequence from the center to the outside edge with white, blue, red, and pink neon.
 Sometime after 1970, the corrugated plastic text panels beneath the flames on both signs were changed.
 The pole sign in the parking lot originally read "Steaks" and the rooftop sign read "Entrance."
 The restaurant closed in 1993.
 The signs were removed just before the building was demolished and put in temporary storage at YESCO.
 Soon after that, The Neon Museum acquired the rooftop sign and the bottom part of the pole sign with its arrow.
 It is not known what happened to the pole sign's upper flame and plastic panels.
 In 1997, the museum restored the rooftop sign which is the smaller of the two.
 It is about 17 feet tall while the larger sign was about 25 feet tall.
 The rooftop sign was displayed at the Fremont Street Experience until 2013 when it was moved into storage.
 In 2019, the sign went back on display at the museum.
 It is lit and animated during daytime and evening tours.
 The larger sign's unrestored panel is also on display.
-For more, see these websites: 1 and 2.
+For more, see this website.

 The Chief Hotel Court sign was installed at the hotel around 1940.
 The text originally read Chief Autel Court.
 Autel was a popular name for auto hotel/motel at the time.
 The sign was restored and installed near the Fremont Experience in 1997.
 It then went into storage for several years.
 It is now on display at the Neon Museum.
 For more, see this website.